 The fountain was completed in 1728-1729.
 Sultan Ahmed III dedicated this fountain to his mother Emetullah Rabia Gülnuş Sultan, together with the nearby Yeni Valide Mosque.

-The fountain is next to the Mihrimah Sultan mosque, in the very central area, near the Üsküdar port.
+The fountain is next to the Mihrimah Sultan mosque, in the central area near the Üsküdar port.
 I didn’t know anything about this fountain before I want there, so it was a very pleasant surprise when I saw it.

 I couldn’t find any information about the fountain in the photo below.
-Clearly, the fountain is still in use, as someone was washing hands when I took the photo.
+Clearly, it is still in use, as someone was washing hands when I took the photo.
 It’s next to the fruit and vegetable market, so I assume that many people use it on a regular basis.

 The fountain in the photo below is one more Ottoman fountain that I discovered in Üsküdar.